Clarocque95/Excel.Coffee.Sales/Coffee.Sales.Excel.Project.md

 ### Step 9
-Inserted pivot table on a new worksheet using the data from the "Orders" table.
+Inserted a pivot table on a new worksheet using the data from the "Orders" table.
 I renamed the new worksheet "SalesLineChart".
 In this worksheet, I created a pivot table showing total sales for every coffee type by years and quarters.
 Next, I created a pivot chart using the data from the pivot table.
 This line chart will show total sales over time for every coffee type.

 ### Step 10
 Created timeline using the pivot chart.
 This timeline will allow us to filter the data using dates.
-For example, selecting Q1-Q4 of 2019 in the timeline will make the pivot table (and, consequently, the pivot chart) only show data from 2019.
+For example, selecting Q1-Q4 of 2019 in the timeline will make the pivot table (and, consequently, the pivot chart) show data from 2019 only.

 ### Step 11
-Created the colunm "Loyalty Card" using XLOOKUP function.
+Created the column "Loyalty Card" using the XLOOKUP function.
 This is the formula:

 =XLOOKUP([@[Customer ID]],customers!$A$1:$A$1001,customers!$I$1:$I$1001,,0)

 ### Step 12
 Inserted 3 slicers for "Size", "Roast Type Name" and "Loyalty Card".
-Theses slicers will also be used to filter the data in the dashboard.
+These slicers will also be used to filter the data in the dashboard.

 ### Step 13
-Copied the "TotalSales" worksheet and create a new worksheet which I renamed "CountryBarChart".
+Copied the "TotalSales" worksheet and created a new worksheet which I renamed "CountryBarChart".
 Modified the pivot table by removing everything except "Sum of Sales" and added "Country".
 I then created a pivot chart using the data from the pivot table.
-This bar chart will show total sales for every country.
+This bar chart will show the total sales for every country.

 ### Step 14
-Copied the "TotalSales" worksheet and create a new worksheet which I renamed "TopCustomers".
+Copied the "TotalSales" worksheet and created a new worksheet which I renamed "TopCustomers".
 Modified the pivot table by removing "Country" and added "Customer Name".
-Also, with the help of value filters feature, the pivot only shows the top 5 customers (customers with most sales).
+Also, with the help of the value filters feature, the pivot table only shows the top 5 customers (customers with most sales).
 I then created a pivot chart using the data from the pivot table.

 ### Step 15